zhangmeng88/doris-zh-translation/en/docs/doris-web.md

 For women:

 **Pregnancy Status**: Was the deceased pregnant at the time of death?
 Choose the appropriate option.
-Select the relevant response (yes/no).

 **Time from Pregnancy**: If the deceased individual was pregnant, provide the time from pregnancy.

 **Contribution of Pregnancy to Death**: Determine if the pregnancy played a role in the woman's death.

-Select the relevant response (yes/no).
+To demonstrate the functionality of the DORIS web version, an **examples form** key provides a few sample examples to showcase how the web version operates.
+Users can refer to these examples to understand how to use the web version effectively.

+Additionally, the **clear content** key was introduced.
+By clicking on this key, users can initiate a fresh death certificate with all the fields cleared, allowing them to start with a new entry without any existing data.

+To compute the required Underlying Cause of Death (UCOD), users should simply click on the '**Compute**' button.
+This action will generate the necessary information based on the entered data, helping users select the underlying cause of death.